dan-v/awslambdaproxy/README.md

 * Personal proxy server not shared with anyone else.
 * Mostly [AWS free tier](https://aws.amazon.com/free/) compatible (see FAQ below).

+## Project status
+Current code status: <b>proof of concept</b>.
+This is the first Go application that I've ever written.
+It has no tests.
+Listening endpoints have no security yet.
+It may not work.
+It may blow up.
+Use at your own risk.

 ## How it works
 At a high level, awslambdaproxy proxies HTTP(s) traffic through AWS Lambda regional endpoints.
 To do this, awslambdaproxy is setup on a publicly accessible host (e.g. EC2 instance) and it handles creating Lambda resources that run a simple HTTP proxy ([elazarl/goproxy](https://github.com/elazarl/goproxy)).
 Since Lambda does not allow you to bind ports in your executing functions, the HTTP proxy is bound to a unix socket and a reverse tunnel is established from the Lambda function to port 8081 on the host running awslambdaproxy.
 Once a tunnel connection is established, all user web traffic is forwarded from port 8080 through this HTTP proxy.
 Lambda functions have a max execution time of 5 minutes, so there is a goroutine that continuously executes Lambda functions to ensure there is always a live tunnel in place.
 If multiple regions are specified, user HTTP traffic will be routed in a round robin fashion across these regions.